gears-php/gf-skeleton/README.md

 gf-skeleton
 ===========

 This is a sample skeleton application built with Gears PHP framework.
-Use it as a basis for your own great projects.
+Use it as a basis for starting your own great projects.

-The code of the current skeleton app is described at below topics.
+The main app principles are explained at below topics.

 ### 0. Recommended structure